barthezzko/money_transfer/README.md

 # money_transfer

-This is a simple RESTful web-app emulating money traferring service
+This is a simple RESTful web-app emulating money transferring service

 ## Technologies/frameworks used: